gmcyber/CapstoneDemo/README.md

   * Optionally select a custom domain if you own one (you will have some DNS work to do)
   * Select a Jekyll theme
 * You should now be able to go to your repo:  https://gmcyber.github.io/CapstoneDemo/
 * Start hitting the youtubes and github pages documentation for how best to install and use ruby and [Jekyll](https://help.github.com/en/github/working-with-github-pages/setting-up-a-github-pages-site-with-jekyll) for your preferred operating system.
+If you find yourself debugging github pages and Jekyll at the expense of actually working on your capstone, pick the simpler wiki strategy.

 ## Project Management